The Embry-Riddle Story

 The University's alumni, who work in all areas of aviation and aerospace, assist Embry-Riddle's Career Services office by offering their expertise and career opportunities to current students.
 Alumni participate in recruitment, retention, and mentoring programs, and attend college fairs.
 The University participates in major trade shows such as Asian Aerospace; the National Business Aviation Association (NBAA) convention; the EAA AirVenture event in Oshkosh, Wis.; the Paris Airshow; the U.S. Air and Trade Show; and sponsors the Embry-Riddle Industry/Career Expos.
 All these activities provide networking opportunities for Embry-Riddle alumni in the aviation industry.

 Though it began as a school for pilots and aircraft mechanics, the University now offers more than 40 undergraduate and graduate degrees and provides the ideal environment for learning.
 It combines an impressive faculty with state-of-the-art buildings, laboratories, classrooms, and a diverse student population.
-Embry-Riddle enrolls more than 33,000 undergraduate and graduate students annually, representing all 50 states and 121 nations.
-The Worldwide Campus enrolls nearly 26,000 students, the Daytona Beach campus more than 5,200, and the Prescott campus more than 1,700.
+Embry-Riddle enrolls nearly 32,000 undergraduate and graduate students annually, representing all 50 states and 125 nations.
+The Worldwide Campus enrolls more than 24,000 students, the Daytona Beach campus more than 5,100, and the Prescott campus more than 1,700.

 As aviation and aerospace continue to evolve, so does Embry-Riddle.
 The University is committed to the expansion of opportunities for students to work more closely with the aviation industry in the United States and in other countries.
 Guiding the process of evolution are dedicated teachers, administrators, alumni, trustees, and advisory board members who share the students' love of aviation and who strive to ensure Embry-Riddle's continued position as the world's premier aviation and aerospace university.